Dream House (game show): Rule changes

 Several rule changes went into effect in April 1984.
 The couple in control was required to hit their plunger to determine the question value displayed on a "money machine", a random light which stopped at $50, $100, or $150, and the question had only two answer choices rather than three.
-The opposing team can challenge on every question.
-The value could also be accompanied with "Prize," which awarded a bonus prize to the team that answered correctly (there are a maximum of two prizes that could be won in each round), or "Turnover," which gave control of the question to the opposing team.
+The value could also be accompanied with "Prize," which awarded a bonus prize to the team that answered correctly, or "Turnover," which gave control of the question to the opposing team.
 In the second round, a "Number Off" space was added to the machine, which allowed the team who answered correctly to remove one extra number from the combination lock if they reached the bonus round.
 Any team that won the game by a margin of $1,000 or more received a car, while a margin of $500 to $950 awarded a prize (later changed to a $500 bonus).
 Unlike the first format, the winners of round one did not receive a prize, and there was no double option available in round two.